 "How do you grow a business that quickly and significantly?
 First you must realise you can't do it on your own; you'll need a good team around you, although your knowledge of your business should be second to none.

 "You then need to learn the art of delegating responsibility to great people.
 Finding great people is the key to success.
-It frees you up to keep imagining where the business has to be in two-five years.
+It frees you up to keep imagining where the business has to be in five years' time.
 And, you can't do that if you're 'head cook, bottle washer, front of house and security'!

-"So, if you find someone great – hire them.
-And you never know when you'll meet them – I met Andy Hill, my CTO, while snowboarding in Val d'Isère in 1993.
+"So, if you find someone great - hire them.
+And you never know when you'll meet them - I met Andy Hill, my CTO, while snowboarding in Val d'Isère in 1993.
 Be cautious about bringing in people from big companies.
-Often they miss a lot of the benefits and struggle to understand that they actually have to do things, like selling, rather than just 'driving' spreadsheets.
+Often, they miss the benefits and struggle to understand that they actually have to do things, like selling, rather than just 'driving' spreadsheets.